 Also make an inventory when you are packing your possessions for storage – that way if you do have to make an insurance claim you will know exactly what you had and it’s value.
 Taking photos of valuable items will also help any future claim as it will show the condition of an item.

 The size of storage units are usually quoted by the floor area (eg. 10 sq ft or 160 sq ft) but make sure you also check the height of the unit as some companies have very low units that you cannot stand up in, making loading them a difficult job.
-At storing.com all units are at least 6ft 6in high, making them easy to load and offering twice the volume of many other units.
+At Storing.com all units are at least 6ft 6in high, making them easy to load and offering twice the volume of many other units.
+This makes it possible to save on space by stacking items such as beds and sofas vertically.

-- How far is my unit from the access point?
+8. How far is the unit from the access point?

 View any unit before proceeding to rent because you want a unit nearest the access point ideally without the need to use stairs or lifts, larger drive by stores have units on multiple levels.

-At storing.com you can position your vehicle a few steps from all storage units; something to consider if you are doing the heavy lifting yourself.
+At Storing.com you can position your vehicle a few steps from all storage units; something to consider if you are doing the heavy lifting yourself.
+Alternatively, let us do all the heavy lifting by using our storage collection and delivery service.